Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

 Yes, there are IR Blaster remote apps that don’t need a WiFi connection to control your Android TV, but it requires a Smartphone with IR Blaster support.

-It is because the power button may be jammed due to the smudge of dirt stored under it.
-Clean your remote to see if it works.
+The power button may be jammed due to a smudge of dirt stored under it.
+Disassemble the remote and clean it thoroughly.
 If it does not work, turn On your TV using the physical button on the TV panel.